 Internships: Each semester, between 40 to 50 accounting students are placed in internships.
 Undergraduates should contact the Shidler Internship and Career Development Office for additional assistance.
 This office coordinates the accounting firm recruitment and offers many Professional Development Seminars to complement the seminars provided by the student clubs.

 Mentoring occurs through the student clubs, accounting and business professionals at Business Night each spring, and by the Executives in Residence, which usually includes a leading accounting professional.

 The University of Hawaiʻi offers many advantages besides course offerings in relevant academic fields, such as law, foreign languages, and economics.
 The University provides an email account and a website for each student (My UH), which helps to inform students of various resources and events at UH-Mānoa.
 The UH-Information Technology Services provides various tools for a safer computing experience.
 The Campus Center provides a wide variety of meeting, dining, and entertainment options to enrich campus life and the educational experience, including a Bookstore and University Fitness Center.
 Various on-campus food & housing options exist.

-Various special sources or offices assist students, such as the Libraries, Manoa Career Center, Honors Program, Financial Aid Office, Student Housing, International Student Services, Study Abroad Programs, and Kokua Services.
-Many extracurricular recreational, cultural, athletics, and learning opportunities exist to enhance one's education, daily life, and safety, and overall health & wellness.
+Various special sources or offices assist students, such as the Libraries, Manoa Career Center, Honors Program, Financial Aid Office, Student Housing, International Student Services, Study Abroad Programs, and Kokua Services (assisting students with disabilities).
+In addition, many extracurricular recreational, cultural, athletics, and learning opportunities exist to enhance one's education, daily life, safety, and overall health & wellness.